SQL Server to Kafka in Real-time

 SQL Server to Kafka CDC is really, really fast

-BryteFlow Ingest delivers large volumes of SQL Server data to BigQuery in real-time using log-based Change Data Capture.
+BryteFlow Ingest delivers large volumes of SQL Server data to BigQuery in real-time using log-based Change Data Capture or Change Tracking.
 BryteFlow has very high throughput, replicating a million rows in 30 seconds approx.

 Populating the Schema Registry